 Some patients must cope with ongoing problems associated with vasculitis for the rest of their lives.
 Others only have occasional flare-ups.
 Choosing the right doctor to treat this disease will help you to get the most desirable outcome.

 Why Choose Neurosurgeons of New Jersey?

 Confidence in your health care provider is an important consideration when your health is compromised.
-The Neurosurgeons of New Jersey are a large, sub-specialized neurosurgery group with several offices in the Tri-state area.
-Their vast experience in vasculitis and other neurological disorders enables them to provide their each of their patients with compassionate treatment and focused, skilled care.
+The Neurosurgeons of New Jersey are a large, sub-specialized neurosurgery group with several offices in the tri-state area.
+Their vast experience in vasculitis and other neurological disorders enables them to provide each of their patients with compassionate treatment and focused, skilled care.